mikabohinen/nvim-nix/README.md

 ### Three-Layer Approach

-Nvim-Nix employs a three-layer architecture that leverages the strengths of Nix, Vimscript, and Lua respectively.
+nvim-nix employs a three-layer architecture that leverages the strengths of Nix, Vimscript, and Lua respectively.
 Each language does what it is good at and no more: